balazs-kis/test-lite/README.md

     .Assert().ThrewException<IndexOutOfRangeException>("The array should be smaller than 10");
 ```

-A test case checking if the operation returnedw the expected value (using [Fluent Assertions](https://fluentassertions.com/):
+A test case checking if the operation returned the expected value (using [Fluent Assertions](https://fluentassertions.com/)):
 ```csharp
 [TestMethod]
 MyTestCase() => Test